Dionisis-Nikas/Cur-Culator/README.md

 # Cur-Culator
-A simple and elegant calculator iOS App with the ability to convert currencies using fixer.io
+A simple and elegant calculator iOS App with the ability to convert currencies.